OpenTofu is now part of the Linux Foundation 🎉

 how to manage GitHub with Terraform

-This blog aims to showcase some of the efficient ways to manage GitHub repositories with Terraform.
+In this article, we will explore some of the efficient ways to manage GitHub repositories with Terraform.

 We will cover:

-3. Managing GitHub Repositories
+3. Managing GitHub repositories with Terraform

-4. Managing GitHub Branches
+4. Managing GitHub branches with Terraform

-5. Managing GitHub Issues
+5. Managing GitHub issues with Terraform

-6. Managing GitHub Actions
+6. Managing GitHub Actions with Terraform

-The challenges in managing GitHub repositories and projects include:
+Challenges in managing GitHub repositories and projects include:

 • Access control, particularly when the number of contributors and repositories grows.

-Terraform, on the other hand, has the perfect solution – codify, version, automate, reuse, audit, and release.
+Terraform has the perfect solution — codify, version, automate, reuse, audit, and release.
 By integrating GitHub with Terraform, we can manage our GitHub organizations, repositories, branches, teams, projects, and actions more efficiently.

-For instance, a team leader can use Terraform to grant or revoke access to specific repositories, ensuring compliance and reducing human error.
+For example, a team leader can use Terraform to grant or revoke access to specific repositories, ensuring compliance and reducing human error.
 With Terraform, we can use a single configuration file to manage access control for all of our repositories, making it much easier to ensure consistency and security across your organization.

-Before we can start managing GitHub with Terraform, we need to set up the GitHub provider.
+Before we can start managing GitHub with Terraform, we need to set up the Terraform GitHub provider.
 To do this, we’ll need to provide our GitHub personal access token and set up the provider configuration.

 The following code snippet shows how to set up the GitHub provider in Terraform.